What is a Production Supervisor?

 Becoming a Production Supervisor

 Production Supervisors will typically have several years experience in production – usually within the same industry (this is especially true in highly regulated industries such as pharmaceutical or medical device manufacturing).
-While school level qualifications may be enough when coupled with strong employment experience, preference might well be given to candidates who have a higher level of education (especially in science, engineering or business).
+While school-level qualifications may be enough when coupled with strong employment experience, preference might well be given to candidates who have a higher level of education (especially in science, engineering or business).
+Although there are plenty of exceptions.

-If you want to know more about making a mid-career change into this area, check out our 30-week Certificate in eBioPharmaChem program which is university accredited.
+If you want to know more about making a mid-career change into this area, check out our 37-week Certificate in eBioPharmaChem program which is university accredited.

 What Skills Do I Need?